-Old world monkeys inhabitant Africa and Asia, and include colobus monkeys, macaques, baboons, mandrills, and langurs.
+Old world monkeys inhabit Africa and Asia and include colobus monkeys, macaques, baboons, mandrills, and langurs.
 By far, the most popularly kept primates of this group are macaques.

 These monkeys are known for the high likeliness of carrying Herpes B virus, which can be transferred to humans with a 70% to 80% mortality rate.
 This disease is severe, yet rare, perhaps due to vigilance around these animals and lab tests determining their status.
 The last reported infection occurred in 1997, with a research lab worker being the victim.
 Old world monkeys are also highly susceptible to tuberculosis (like elephants), and frequent testing for this disease is often conducted.